Silverfeelin/Starbound-MessageHandling-Demo/README.md

 When sending the message `mhComputer_secret` from our tech, deployment or active item script, the response will always be `nil`.

 We might have placed the object, but the object is not controlled/managed by the player.
 Even in single player, it will not work from a player script.
+Objects will be able to communicate with each other though, since they're all controlled by the server.

 [Back to top](#)